 In accordance with Brent admissions policy, applications for nursery school places must be made through the school.
-This can be done by either downloading, printing, and filling in the Application Form (click here for Curzon Crescent’s, click here for Fawood’s) or by obtaining one from the Reception Office of your chosen Nursery School.
+You can download an application form by (clicking here for Curzon Crescent’s and clicking here for Fawood’s) .
 Guidance on how to complete the application form can be found here.

 All children aged between 3 and 4 years are entitled to a part-time nursery place of 15 hours per week.
-Depending on individual circumstances, some children may be eligible for a full-time nursery place of 30 hours per week, please click here for eligibility criteria and click here for answers to frequently asked questions.
+Some children may be entitled to 15hrs when they are 2 years old, click here to check eligibility.
+Depending on individual circumstances, some children may be eligible for a full-time nursery place of 30 hours per week, please click here for eligibility criteria and click on the 30 Hours poster on the right for answers to frequently asked questions.
 If you require a full-time place for your child, but do not meet the criteria, you may be able to find another nursery or childcare provider whom you can pay for the additional sessions required.
 Please click here for further information about local childcare providers.

 Once you have completed the form, return it to the Reception desk, with proof of your current address, your child’s birth certificate and if you are entitled to a full time place, supporting documentation.